jaked332/jaked332.github.io/essays/reflection-on-use-of-ai.md

 ## VII.
 Conclusion

 My experience with AI in ICS 314 reflects a forward-thinking educational approach.
-Rather than ignoring or marginalizing AI, the course encouraged thoughtful, critical engagement with these tools—mirroring the reality of modern software engineering.
+Rather than ignoring or marginalizing AI, the course encouraged thoughtful, critical engagement with these tools, mirroring the reality of modern software engineering.
 Moving forward, demonstrating effective use of AI tools like GitHub Copilot, ChatGPT, or Gemini in class could further enhance the learning experience.
 Ultimately, AI can serve as a powerful ally, helping students become more efficient and confident developers while still encouraging them to think independently and critically.